Homepage > Blog > Easy Ways to Fix Common WiFi Adapter Problems

 Solution

-Wi-Fi signals can be disrupted by other electronic devices like microwaves, cordless phones, or even neighboring Wi-Fi networks.
+1. Other electronic devices such as microwaves, cordless phones, or even neighboring Wi-Fi networks can disrupt Wi-Fi signals.
 Try moving your computer or router to reduce interference.
 Ideally, place the router in a central location, away from potential sources of interference.

-On Windows, go to Device Manager, right-click on your Wi-Fi adapter, and select Properties.
-Under the Power Management tab, uncheck Allow the computer to turn off this device to save power.
-This prevents your computer from automatically disabling the WiFi adapter to conserve energy, which can cause connection drops.
+3. In Windows Device Manager, right-click your Wi-Fi adapter and select Properties.
+Uncheck Allow the computer to turn off this device to save power under Power Management.
+This prevents your computer from disabling the WiFi adapter to save energy, which can drop connections.

-Ensure your router's firmware is up to date by visiting the manufacturer’s website.
+4. Ensure your router's firmware is up-to-date by visiting the manufacturer’s website.
 Firmware updates can improve stability and performance, potentially resolving connection drop issues.

 Problem #3: Slow Wi-Fi Speeds